microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

   - Only a small subset of the data is being used for test and development purposes and because our production grade storage comes at a premium, we might want to use a storage class associated with a cheaper storage platform for this purpose.

+**Reclaim Policy**

+A [reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) is an attribute of a storage class that specifies what happens to persistent volume when there are no persistent volume claims bound to it.
+For storage classes that use dynamic provisioning the default policy is delete.
+As a best practices Microsoft recommend that the reclaim policy is set to 'Retain'.

 ### 3.4.4 Pod Mobility ###

 Pods can either be stateless or stateful.
 One of the most fundamental tasks that Kubernetes carries out is to ensure that the desired state of a pod in terms of replicas and its actual state are one of the same.
 Pods typically run in either a ReplicaSet or a StatefulSet, if a replica dies by a node going offline for example, Kubernetes will schedule a new pod to run on a healthy node: